cjackson202/aoai_mysql_api/api/code_api/readme.md

 # MySQL_API

 ## Overview
-The MySQL_API is designed to capture metadata from each Azure OpenAI API call and store it in a MySQL database.
+`code_api` is designed to capture metadata (in code) from each Azure OpenAI API call and store it in a MySQL or Cosmos database.
 The metadata captured includes prompts (system & user), tokens, completions, models, costs, and projects.
 This metadata is not limited and can be adjusted to capture more metadata based on needs.
-Inside the MySQL database, the data is organized in a relational schema, ensuring efficient storage and retrieval from the project level, meaning this database can be used for more than one application.
+In the MySQL database, data is organized using a relational schema, ensuring efficient storage and retrieval at the project level.
+Conversely, in the Cosmos DB, data is stored in JSON format, allowing for flexible data types and eliminating the need for a rigid relational schema.
-***Note: ONLY FOR Azure OpenAI Solutions that do not include RAG methods***.
+***Note: ONLY FOR Azure OpenAI Solutions that include regular chat and RAG methods***.

 ## Contents
 This sub-directory contains 1 python API script and 3 python API tester scripts (Chat, RAG (Index), RAG (Query)):
 ### Python API script
-1. `mysql_api.py`: This is a FastAPI python application created to insert the Azure OpenAI metadata into the MySQL database after each completion from the API call.
+1. `code_api.py`: This is a FastAPI python application created to insert the Azure OpenAI metadata into the MySQL database after each completion from the API call.
+Use this api when you call directly in your code.
     To date, only the following Azure OpenAI components are compatible with this API:
     - **Models**:
         - ***gpt-4o (2024-05-13 and 2024-08-06)***: configured for regional API.
 Although API will still execute, pricing differs between Global & Regional deployments.